-In recent decades, there has been a significant reassessment of Columbus’ voyages to a few of the islands situated in what is now called the Caribbean Sea, and later to parts of present-day South and Central America.
-Prior to this reassessment, the majority view of these and subsequent events was expressed from the narrow Eurocentric perspective, which regarded them as an unmitigatedly beneficial discovery that allowed the enlightened Europeans to broaden their influence so that it became more global, thus leading to the dissemination of their superior scientific knowledge, Christian religion, material inventions, deadly and destructive weapons, communicable diseases, and other “benefits” to all the other inhabitants of the world, who were not as advanced or enlightened as the conquering Europeans.
+In recent decades, there has been a significant reassessment of Columbus’s voyages to a few of the islands situated in what is now called the Caribbean Sea, and later to parts of present-day South and Central America.
+Prior to this reassessment, the majority view of these and subsequent events was expressed from the narrow Eurocentric perspective, which regarded them as an unmitigatedly beneficial discovery that allowed the enlightened Europeans to broaden their influence so that it became more global, thus leading to the dissemination of their superior scientific knowledge, Christian religion, material inventions, deadly and destructive weapons, infectious diseases, and other “benefits” to all the inhabitants of these parts of the world, who were not as advanced or enlightened as the conquering Europeans.
 I do not wish to repeat these criticisms, since others have written about them at length.
 Instead, I wish to consider another important matter that has generally been overlooked.

-What is true of all native peoples in all parts of the world prior to Columbus’ voyage of discovery is that all of them, whether they lived in the Americas, Africa, Australia, or Asia, existed in balance and harmony with their natural environment.
+What is true of native peoples in all parts of the world prior to Columbus’s voyage of discovery is that, whether they lived in the Americas, Africa, Australia, or Asia, they generally existed in balance and harmony with their natural environment.
 Certainly they were subjected to the occasional ravages of disease, war, famine, and predatory animals, but these and other natural checks served to limit their populations so they did not exceed the capacity of their environment to support both human and non-human life.
 Many of these native peoples practised animistic religions, for which they were criticized, and sometimes severely punished, by Christian missionaries, or they worshipped and revered certain animals, places, or Nature in general.